roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

  "Don't be silly.
 I've looked forward to spending time with my dearest friend and getting to know her better," Darlene said and acted like she was escorting Sharon out of the restaurant.
 "The driver said he was waiting for us out front.
 Guess he really wants to drive us."

  They were outside and in the taxi before Sharon could utter any more protests.
 Darlene didn't care if the driver got an eyeful.
 She jumped in first and didn't give Sharon much room, as the cabby pulled away.
 Not a word was said, as Darlene kissed her lover on the eyes, on the nose and then hard on the mouth.
 She pinned Sharon in the corner of the car's backseat and acted like an out of control teenager.
-Report_Story #2